Midwestern University: A Legacy of Growth and Development

 Today, Midwestern University is still governed by the strong principles of the founding administration and faculty.
 We are an independent, not-for-profit corporation organized primarily to provide graduate, and postgraduate education in the health sciences.
 We are dedicated to the education and development of our students, faculty, and staff in an environment that encourages learning and personal development.

 From the earliest days of our founding college, the development of the University has been impressive.
-The vision of the University leadership is to serve the needs of society by developing the healthcare team of tomorrow, while students learn the art and science of their professions within a safe and secure campus environment.
+The vision of the University leadership is to serve the needs of society by developing the healthcare team of tomorrow, while students learn the art and science of the health professions within a safe and secure campus environment.

 Midwestern University has developed strong partnerships with healthcare providers and facilities around the country to aid in the education of students in all of its academic programs.
 The history of the institution is reflected in the many alumni who have successful careers and a deep affection for their college and University.
 The Administration and the Board of Trustees are dedicated to fulfilling our mission of excellence and service.
 We remain committed to our tradition of providing quality health care education.
 We are educating tomorrow's healthcare team.